Belief in free will is not inferior to rationalist or materialist explanations of reality; the same for reading mythology.

 Those who believe in a causal universe argue that everything has a cause and there cannot be an action, effect, without a cause; that is, we are compelled to critical theory.
 All choice comes from the circumstances prior to the choice, perhaps against the limitations of one’s thrown circumstances, from education and upbringing, our past, preferences.
 Therefore, every action can be reduced fundamentally to chemical impulses, and what comes to matter to us is determined long before we have the cognitive ability to make choices.
 Odysseus’ eventual arrival home does not involve free will or uncertainty.

-It is also unnecessary to the argument of free will to suppose that the future is undetermined or all circumstances cannot be thrown.
+Andrey Markov wrote: “Free will is not necessary to do probability,” and he is right.
+It is unnecessary to the argument of free will to suppose that the future is undetermined or all circumstances cannot be thrown.
 As readers, Odysseus relives his journey in a deterministic universe and we know the answer to his life choices before he does, so it must be that his reality is unrealistic to ours.
 Notice in his universe, the existence of the Moirai who have woven free will into the tapestry of his fate.
 They may send him storms to shipwreck him, but Odysseus has never given up on his values, ultimately remaining not with the Lotus eaters, Circe, the Sirens, or Calypso.
-Even in deterministic universes like Oygigia, free will is still the action of making decisions and acting on them.
+Even in deterministic universes like Ogygia, free will is still the action of making decisions and acting on them.
 It is a different question if the future may or may not be foredestined; nonetheless, that does not implicate free will as action that must occur spontaneously or externally in an undetermined universe.
-No matter what situation or universe an agent belongs to, normativity remains the basis of agency; thus, free will.
+No matter what situation or universe an agent belongs to, ownership of values remain the basis of agency.

-The Odyssey is subject to armies of interpreters holding proprietary knowledge on its true meaning as social, psychoanalytic or religious parable.
-Then, it is easy to say that The Odyssey is about accomplishing difficult tasks in a clever way, it is a parable with formulas to outsmart fate, and the verb “to odyssey” means a long and arduous journey.
-Yet, all of that is only possible because the Odyssey unites the estrangement between the mind and the body that characterizes Western intellectual tradition.
+I have joined the armies of interpreters holding proprietary knowledge on the Odyssey's true meaning as social, psychoanalytic and religious parable.
+In the barracks it is easy to say that epic is about accomplishing difficult tasks in a clever way, and the verb “to odyssey” means a long and arduous journey.
+Of course that is only possible because Odysseus unites the estrangement between the mind and the body that characterizes Western intellectual tradition through his displays of agency.

-Post scientific enlightenment, Odysseus is remembered for his precognition, which eclipses the fact that it is created from his values and his circumstances.
+Because post scientific enlightenment, Odysseus is remembered for his precognition, which eclipses the fact that it is created from his values and his circumstances.
 All human action is permeated by the same evanescence of awareness, agency, from the Apollonian activities of the mind - order, logic, discovery, and truth - as well as the as the Dionysian aspects of existence in which our mind is rooted in - meaning, symbol, perception, memory, and time - which are most significantly embodied in Odysseus when he chooses to plan for returning to Ithaca, again and again, against even the most resolute of divine intervention.
-He did not navigate life by means of detachment of the body, nor was he concerned with teaching that, against the extrapolations of modern interpretation.
+He did not navigate life by means of detachment of the body, nor was he concerned with teaching that, against the extrapolations of modern interpretation, which seem to muddle its own shortcomings with the optimization of intelligence with some normative message.

 Perhaps because the unknown is existentially difficult to bear, we believe that whatever we can pin down and control must be of the highest value.
-Joseph Campbell in [The] Power of Myth: “Mythology pitches the mind beyond that rim, to what can be known but not told,” meaning myth is credible as mind and body, and it does not have to be interpreted to resolve discrepancies between modern reader and ancient text.
-The Odyssey’s longevity comes from this demonstration of inherent interconnectedness, and not that of dualism.
+Joseph Campbell in [The] Power of Myth: “Mythology pitches the mind beyond that rim, to what can be known but not told,” meaning myth is credible as mind and body, meaning the Odyssey’s longevity comes from simply its existence, its demonstration of visceral interconnectedness and not that of dualism.